pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 _Moorhen will put residue A180 at the centre of the screen_

-Take a look at region...
+Take a look at the region...
 (You can slide the drawer closed for a better look).

 Hmmm... the carbonyl oxygen atoms are a bit close...
 Are there any other Ramachandran outliers in the area?